 Safe Medications During Pregnancy

-If you’re thinking about getting pregnant or are already expecting, you may know that you need to avoid certain medications and substances during pregnancy.
-For example, all pregnant women are advised to stop drinking alcohol, using tobacco or illicit drugs to protect their babies and reduce the risk of premature birth, low birth weight, and others.
+If you’re thinking about getting pregnant or are already expecting, you may know you must avoid certain medications and substances during pregnancy.
+For example, all pregnant women are advised to stop drinking alcohol, and using tobacco or illicit drugs to protect their babies and reduce the risk of premature birth, low birth weight, and others.

-However, other over-the-counter and prescription medications may not be safe for your developing baby.
+However, other certain over-the-counter and prescription medications may not be safe for your developing baby.
+Ensuring the health of both the mother and the baby requires careful consideration of every aspect, including disease control, pain management, and expert medical supervision.

-Please note that this article is just for information, and you should always talk to your obstetrician before taking or changing any medications, vitamins, or supplements.
-Your healthcare provider can provide customized advice to help you and your baby stay healthy.
+Please note that this article is just for information, and you should always be under your doctor’s supervision and talk to your obstetrician before taking or changing any medications, vitamins, or supplements.
+Your healthcare provider can provide customized advice to help you and your baby stay healthy

 For example, some anti-depressants are associated with a higher risk of birth defects or other complications.
 Additionally, if you have diabetes, you may need to adjust your insulin and diet to maintain healthy blood sugar levels.
 You may also need to talk to your doctor about alternative treatments to manage high blood pressure.

 Your body changes significantly during pregnancy, which can cause some discomfort or headaches.
-The safest medicine to take for pain relief while you’re expecting is acetaminophen (Tylenol®).
+During pregnancy, acetaminophen (Tylenol®) is considered a safe and effective pain reliever to treat pain that is mild to moderate.
 Other nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Motrin®) and naproxen (Aleve®) may increase the risk of fetal kidney problems or bleeding during delivery if taken during the final trimester.

 Try your best to avoid colds and the flu while pregnant.
 However, if you happen to pick up a bug or have seasonal allergies, you can take a variety of safe medicines to manage your symptoms, including:

 Stay away from any medication marked PM, as they have higher alcohol content, which affects pregnancy.
-You can also use saline nasal drops and sprays, Vick Vapor Rub®, and warm salt water gargles.
+You can also use saline nasal drops and nasal spray, Vick Vapor Rub®, and warm salt water gargles.
 In addition, you can use hydrocortisone creams and oatmeal baths for rashes and skin irritations.

 If you happen to contract COVID-19 while pregnant, make an appointment to talk to your obstetrician about how to maintain a healthy pregnancy and what medications you can take during pregnancy.